 Andorra has an L Visa Reciprocity fee of USD 59.00.

 Professional fees cover legal strategy, evidence gathering, and drafting the complex petition package.
-Because L-1 "New Office" cases are highly document-intensive, using a lawyer familiar with corporate and consular practice is strongly advised.
+Because L-1 "New Office" cases are highly document-intensive — see our L-1 Documents Required guide for the full evidentiary inventory — using a lawyer familiar with corporate and consular practice is strongly advised.
+Our L-1 Visa Process guide walks through how the legal work fits each stage.

 Fees depend on a number of factors, including whether the firm uses paralegal support, the complexity of the corporate structure, whether the case is a new office filing, the volume of supporting documents, whether business plan work is needed, the level of lawyer access the client wants, the experience of the lawyers involved, and whether the work is billed on a fixed fee or hourly basis.